Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Barham, placing the area among the bottom 25% of areas assessed nationally

-Barham has had minimal residential development activity with 3 dwelling approvals annually over the past five years (19 approvals total).
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Barham had minimal residential development activity with 3 dwelling approvals annually between 2016 and 2020 (a total of 19 approvals).
+This low level of development is typical in rural areas where housing needs are modest, and construction activity is limited by local demand and infrastructure capacity.
+Note that the small number of approvals can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development